miage-lille/catstagram-ts/doc/part1.md

 - *State* : application data model (**Model** in TEA)
 - *Reducer* : pure function used to update the state (**Update in TEA**)
 - *View* : user interface (**View in TEA**)
+- *Selectors* : pure function to get a piece of state

 The Elm Architecture :